Leptospirosis

 Pathology Laboratories

-To notify on confirmation of diagnosis by usual means.
+To notify on pathological confirmation by usual means.

 Lab Aspects

-Appropriate specimen collection for suspected leptospirosis cases should be informed by the timeline below, with summary as follows:
+Appropriate specimen collection for suspected leptospirosis cases should be informed by the timeline below, and should include:

-• 7–10 days: blood for culture and serum for EIA IgM and MAT
+• At presentation:1 collect blood for culture2 and serum for IgM and acute MAT

-• Over 10 days: serum for EIA IgM and MAT
+• At presentation:1 collect serum for IgM and acute MAT

-Note that culture is the ‘gold standard’ for detection during the leptospiraemic phase and has greater sensitivity than PCR due to the six week culture period used.
+2. Culture is the gold standard for detection during the leptospiraemic phase and has greater sensitivity than PCR but takes time due to the six-week culture period used.
+Contact your local microbiology/pathology laboratory for further information on culture collection options.

 Infection onset graph